dataleonlabs/eslint-config-youngapp/README.md

-# eslint-youngapp
+# eslint-config-youngapp
 Your package ESLint Styles as an extensible shared config.
 ES6, Node, Angular, Inspired of AirBnB JavaScript Guide

 ## Usage

 We export three ESLint configurations for your usage.

-### eslint-youngapp
+### eslint-config-youngapp

 Our default export contains all of our ESLint rules, including EcmaScript 6+ and Angular.
 It requires `eslint` and `eslint-plugin-angular`.

-1. `npm install --save-dev eslint-youngapp eslint-plugin-angular eslint`
+1. `npm install --save-dev eslint-config-youngapp eslint-plugin-angular eslint`
 2. add `"extends": "youngapp"` to your .eslintrc

-### eslint-youngapp/base
+### eslint-youngapp/node

 Lints ES6+.
 Requires `eslint`.
-Add `"extends": "airbnb/base"` to your .eslintrc
+Add `"extends": "youngapp/node"` to your .eslintrc

 ## Improving this config